 How to Thaw Frozen Salmon Safely

-Cold water thawing is the fastest way to thaw frozen salmon while maintaining texture and minimizing bacterial growth.
+However, cold water thawing is the fastest way to thaw frozen salmon while maintaining texture and limiting bacterial growth.
 Here's how to properly do this:

 - Keep the salmon sealed in plastic or a freezer bag.